Teaching Guidance for 14-16

 vertical is defined only where there is a gravitational field.
 Hopefully, they will be left with a feeling that mass is still there needing a force to accelerate it and gaining the same acceleration with the same force whatever the direction of the pull.

 Early in the 20th Century, Einstein showed that the inertial and gravitational masses of any object are equivalent.
-The standard unit for mass is the kilogram which is the mass of a lump of metal kept in Sevres in France.
+The standard unit for mass is the kilogram.
+Until 2019 this was defined as the mass of a lump of metal kept in Sèvres in France.
+Since 2019 it has been defined in terms of the Planck constant, the speed of light and hyperfine transition frequency of 133cs (which defines the second).